xuri/xgen/CONTRIBUTING.md

 Also include the steps required to reproduce the problem if possible and applicable.
 This information will help us review and fix your issue faster.
-When sending lengthy log-files, consider posting them as a gist [https://gist.github.com](https://gist.github.com).
+When sending lengthy log-files, consider posting them as a [gist](https://gist.github.com).
 Don't forget to remove sensitive data from your logfiles before posting (you can replace those parts with "REDACTED").